dnndev/xmp-docs/template-controls/pager.md

 context: template
 summary: >-
   The Pager tag can only be used within a Template or DataList tag.
 The tag defines how the pagers in the view will look and function.
+The Pager attributes provide the information necessary to define how the components of the top and bottom pagers will look while the inner content of the Pager allows you to use HTML to determine how the components are arranged.
+If no inner content is specified, the default layout will be used.
+If no tag is specified, the pagers will not be shown.
 keywords:
   - pager
   - template